thatnealpatel/the-invisible-impact/EDU_RSRC.md

 You can add pictures to `media` and then reference them inside of the components which use them, such as `Gallery.jsx`.
 Understanding how to use all these complexities of the project require reviewing documentation for all those individual *packages* (remember the npm canvas painting module example).

+Documentation is always your friend.
+It will always be your friend.
+Bad developers make bad documentation.
+The best code is simple and reads like English!

 ## Conclusion